Netflix/unleash/README.md

 * Updates your changelog according to the conventional changelog spec
 * Publishes your module to NPM (optionally turned off via `--no-publish`)
 * Pushes your code and tags to git (optionally turned off via `--no-push`)
-* Supports both Github & Stash (creates links to these in your changelog)
+* Supports changelog links for both Github & Bitbucket Enterprise (formerly Stash)
 * Automatically recovers from errors by safely resetting to the git state prior to running unleash
 * Features a "dry run" mode for most commands that will allow you to preview what change unleash will make before it makes them
 * Allows you to preview what files will and won't be published to NPM (`--list-publishables`)